adamanthil/bender.io/_posts/2013-09-22-Returning-Hierarchical-Data-in-a-Single-SQL-Query.md

 VALUES (4, 2, 'Scout wildling movement', '2013/09/01');
 {% endhighlight %}

 This time we are going to reverse the desired results and query for a list of employees and their respective projects.
-But let's add the age of each project in days in addition to the date assigned.
+But let's add the age of each project in addition to the date assigned.
 How can we accomplish this?

 One approach would be to use a subquery to create a new virtual table, and then use `row_to_json` to transform that virtual table row into JSON.
 We will do essentially the same thing, but use a [common table expression](http://www.postgresql.org/docs/9.3/static/queries-with.html) to redefine the project table with an additional "age" column.
 Also note that since employee->project is a one-to-many relationship, we are going to use the `json_agg` aggregate function to return a JSON array of objects instead of a single object as we did previously with `row_to_json`.

 {% highlight sql %}
 WITH project AS (